The Faust Tapes

 The Faust Tapes is the third album by the German krautrock group Faust, released in 1973.
-The album sold well in the United Kingdom (60,000 copies) because of a marketing gimmick by Virgin Records that saw it go on sale for the price of a single.
+The album sold well in the United Kingdom around 60-100,000 estimated copies because of a marketing gimmick by Virgin Records that saw it go on sale for the price of a single, however, it prevented the album from reaching the charts.
 This exposure introduced British audiences to Faust.